-The BMVI is thus looking for innovative Copernicus-based transport applications at the local, national, Europe-wide, or even global level.
-The ideas submitted can target any mode of transportation (including intermodal arrangements) and user groups, such as those involved in traffic planning, infrastructure operation and maintenance, commercial stakeholders, and private transport.
-Participants are encouraged to explore the potential of combining Copernicus data and services with other information, for example transport-related data from BMVI agencies, to create a higher-level product or service.
+The BMVI was thus looking for innovative Copernicus-based transport applications at the local, national, Europe-wide, or even global level.
+The ideas submitted could target any mode of transportation (including intermodal arrangements) and user groups, such as those involved in traffic planning, infrastructure operation and maintenance, commercial stakeholders, and private transport.
+Participants were encouraged to explore the potential of combining Copernicus data and services with other information, for example transport-related data from BMVI agencies, to create a higher-level product or service.
 In-situ data sources can include (but are not limited to) near-real or real-time information on traffic, pollution, social interactions, weather conditions, and crowdsourcing.

 - EUR 5,000 cash prize

 - Tailored support package including access to the expertise of Copernicus-related agencies, cloud computing facility and Copernicus data archive CODE-DE (COpernicus Data and Exploitation Platform – DEutschland).

 - Substantial satellite data quota worth EUR 5,000 (financial support by EC)